 Messaging Channels

-Setting up SMS, WhatsApp, and Signal so your team can receive and respond to text messages.
+Setting up SMS, WhatsApp, Signal, and other text channels so your team can receive and respond to messages.

-Your hotline can receive messages over SMS, WhatsApp, and Signal in addition to voice calls.
+Your hotline can receive messages over SMS, WhatsApp, Signal, Telegram, and RCS in addition to voice calls.
 Messages arrive in a unified Conversations view where your team can read and respond.

 Setting up SMS